 While Chestnuts may appear small in size, they could be a choking hazard for many small to medium-sized dogs.
 Before you give these savory Chestnuts to your four-legged friends, make sure you’re preparing them correctly and the shell is peeled off.

 It’s best to cook them first and break them up into small pieces before giving them to your canine companions.
 Not only are raw Chestnuts hard to chew, but also a choking hazard.
 If your dog accidentally swallows a whole Chestnut, it can get stuck in his throat, stomach, or even intestines.

-We recommend visiting the vet immediately if your pooch is having reactions from eating Chestnuts, consume way too many, or have digestive issues.
+We recommend visiting the veterinarian immediately if your pooch is having negative reactions from eating Chestnuts.
+It’s also a good idea to contact your vet if your furry friends consume way too many Chestnuts, or are having digestive issues.

 How to prepare and feed your dog Chestnuts